code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

+# BUG 10
-# 10. A mismatch between the comment and the actual declaration of the contract Strings.
+A mismatch between the comment and the actual declaration of the contract Strings.
 ## Summary
 Strings is declared as a contract but has a comment that says it is a library.
 ## Risk Rating